waylonwilliams/cafe-hopper-server/README.md

   - 'geolocation' - The geolocation that the user is looking for.
 See CafeSearchRequest for more information.
   - 'openNow' - Whether the cafe is open now or not.
   - 'tags' - The tags that the user is looking for.
   - 'sortBy' - The way that the user wants to sort the cafes.
 See CafeSearchRequest for more information.
+  - 'customTime' - The custom time that the user is looking for.
+See CafeSearchRequest for more information.

 Note: Query is similar to how you would search something up in Google Maps or Yelp. (it could be like 'cafes near me' or just a simple name search) The reason for this is because we are actually going to be passing in the query in the TextSearch function provided by the Places API.
 So in a search bar on the frontend, you would typically put whatever is in the search bar in the query field.
 On a search method like on a map, the query automatically becomes "cafe" (handled here already) and you would just handle the rest of the fields.